Glazed Lemon Blueberry Scones

 Why did my scone dough turn grey?

-The dough may turn grey in spots where the blueberries burst because there's a reaction of baking soda (which is alkaline) with the antioxidants (the color compounds responsible for that vibrant violet color of blueberries) will actually cause the color compounds to turn more blue and make the batter look grey since baking soda will increase the pH of the batter.
+The dough may turn grey in spots where the blueberries burst because there's a reaction of sodium bicarbonate (which is alkaline) with the antioxidants (the color compounds responsible for that vibrant violet color of blueberries) will actually cause the color compounds to turn more blue and make the batter look grey since baking soda will increase the pH of the batter.

 lemon blueberry scones

-If you love muffins, check out these recipes!
+If you love muffins and scones, check out these recipes!

 Lemon Blueberry Scones